SonnyK33/obsidian/Molecules/Edge.md

 2) Process
 Part of an investment team that trades long/short credit - across credit quality, sectors, and regions.
 My focus is on more fundamentally driven themes, and so I spend more time on cross-over and HY situations.
 Have a background in EM, so also lead EM trades - Latam, some CEEMEA (Ukraine, Turkey, Belarus, GCC).
 Incorporate a lot of macro into my investment style, including beta/macro/index trades when relevant.

 Try to distill trades into a series of bets.
 What are you betting on?
 What is the best way to put that risk on?
 See [[2023 Trades]] for current bets.

-Start w things trading at extremes.
+Start with things trading at extremes.
 Distill the trade decision into a few questions - be as specific and fundamental as possible.
 Do this for  all trades and then look for the most popular questions.
 If you’re being sufficiently abstract and fundamental, there should be lots of common questions.
-Come up w alternate hypotheses.
+Come up with alternate hypotheses.
 Come up with a distribution of outcomes and compare with asset prices.

-Once a posisble trade has been identified, questions to Ask:
+Once a possible trade has been identified, questions to ask:
 - Where is the asymmetric risk and are you being compensated for it?
 - if you take the risk and you're right, how much do you make? how much do you lose?
 	- what does that imply about the odds being priced in?